sagarchalise/peasy-pycheck/README.md

-# peasy-pyformat
+# peasy-pycheck

-Python Code Formatting for Geany IDE based on [Peasy](https://github.com/kugel-/peasy)
+Python Code Checker and Formatter for Geany IDE based on [Peasy](https://github.com/kugel-/peasy)

 ## Requires Any one formatter.
 I personally use black